rida151/rbharath.github.io/_posts/2016-5-29-machine-learning-for-scientific-datasets.md

 published: true
 ---

-Just read the beautiful paper "Could a neuroscientist understand a microprocessor?" http://biorxiv.org/content/early/2016/05/26/055624 …
+I just read the fascinating paper [Could a neuroscientist understand a microprocessor?](http://biorxiv.org/content/early/2016/05/26/055624).
 The paper simulates simple microprocessor (for arcade games) and uses techniques of neuroinformatics (read: Machine learning) to analyze

 Some techniques yield interesting insight.
 PCA reveals clock-ticks for example, but constructed insight very incomplete.